department-of-veterans-affairs/connect_vbms/README.md

 # connect_vbms

-Connect VBMS is a Ruby gem for communicating with version 1 of the eFolder Service API provided by Veteran Benefits Management System (VBMS) at the Department of Veteran Affairs.
+Connect VBMS is a Ruby gem for communicating with the eFolder Service API provided by Veteran Benefits Management System (VBMS) at the Department of Veteran Affairs.
 Although the source code is open source, access to VBMS is restricted only to authorized users.

 ![](https://travis-ci.org/department-of-veterans-affairs/connect_vbms.svg?branch=master)